qcuaeh/molalignlib/README.md

     git clone https://github.com/qcuaeh/molalignlib.git

-then enter the cloned directory and run:
+then enter the cloned directory, edit the *build.env* file to suit your system, and run:

     ./build.sh

 It will create the *molalign* executable inside the *build* directory.

-Note:
-If you have a compiler other than gfortran, edit the *build.env* file to suit your system before runnig the build script.

 or install with pip
 -------------------